BlueSpike20/Surfter/README.txt

 TODO: Break the generate_html function out of Surfter.py and make it its own file.

-TODO: Create a SurftArchive folder that holds all the Surft pages.
+TODO: Create a PaidSurftArchive folder that holds all the paid pages.
+Auto routes when Paid == True

 TODO: Create logic that removes gpt request for articles that fail souptext.
 Either keep image or step over before rendering.